Rules You Need To Follow When Vacationing With Your Pet In North Myrtle Beach

 Adhere To Leash Laws

 While you may want to let your dog run free on the beach, there are certain leash laws that one must adhere to.
-When visiting North Myrtle Beach, dogs must be kept on a leash at all times.
-The maximum length of the leash that is being used should be seven feet.
+As of January, 2020 The city of North Myrtle Beach has enacted a year-round leash law in effect throughout the city, including the beach.
+The maximum leash length allowed is 7 feet.

 Keep An Eye On Your Dog